quantling/create_vtl_corpus/README.rst

 Minimal Example
 ===============
-Given a Corpus with the following structure:
+Given a german Corpus with the following structure which is what the `Mozilla Common Voice project <https://commonvoice.mozilla.org>`__ provides:

  .. code:: bash